privacyguides/privacyguides.org/docs/video-streaming.en.md

     **FreeTube** is a free and open source desktop application for [YouTube](https://youtube.com).
 When using FreeTube, your subscription list and playlists are saved locally on your device.

-    FreeTube also features [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored advertisements.
-All YouTube advertisements are also blocked by default.
+    By default, FreeTube blocks all YouTube advertisements.
+In addition, FreeTube optionally integrates with [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored video segments.

     [Visit freetubeapp.io](https://freetubeapp.io){ .md-button .md-button--primary } [Privacy Policy](https://freetubeapp.io/privacy.php){ .md-button }